 As an extra-curricular activity, you have opportunities throughout the year to act, direct or work backstage.

 Every year there are two major productions, one usually in the Great Hall (in alternate years a musical) and one in the Studio Theatre.
-In recent years, we have mounted productions of large shows such as Les Misérables, Guys and Dolls, Grease and more challenging drama including Macbeth, Our Country’s Good, Loot, The Devils, The Club and Edward II.
+In recent years, we have mounted productions of large shows such as FAME, the Musical, Les Misérables, Guys and Dolls, Grease and more challenging drama including Enron, Macbeth, Our Country’s Good, Loot, The Devils, The Club and Edward II.
 Shows are often put on in conjunction with girls from St. Helen’s.

 In the Spring Term, boys in the fourths and below are eligible for the Junior Production in the Studio Theatre.
-Recent productions include Private Peaceful, Our Day Out, The Tempest, Kes and The Wind in the Willows.
+Recent productions include Lord of the Flies, Private Peaceful, Our Day Out, The Tempest, Kes and The Wind in the Willows.